'Run off' is a form of professional indemnity insurance which covers the historic liabilities of a business after it ceases to trade.

 Anyone holding themselves out as a specialist, expert or consultant could be held responsible for negligent acts, errors and/or omissions by clients who claim reliance on the services or advice provided.

 If you do not take up a new policy and or make any alternative arrangements your professional indemnity cover will cease and any claims brought against you for work undertaken in the past will be uninsured.
-You should remember, even spurious or speculative claims require a defence and without Professional Indemnity Insurance cover these can be damaging on an uninsured.
+You should remember, even spurious or speculative claims require a defence and without Professional Indemnity Insurance cover these can be damaging.

-Traditionally, run off insurance would be maintained in this way every year for up to six years (72 Months).
-Six years is the period many professional bodies require their members to carry run off PI for, this is therefore a good benchmark to use for all professions including those in the construction industry (Professional Bodies which stipulate a 6 year period include RICS, ARB, ACCA).
-This said there are other factors that should be taken into account when considering the period that run off needs to be maintained for and which may result in a shorter or equally longer period of cover being more relevant.
+Traditionally, run off insurance would be maintained in this way every year for up to six years.
+Six years is the period many professional bodies require their members to carry run off PI for, this is therefore a good benchmark to use for all professions.
+That said there are other factors that should be taken into account when considering the period that run off needs to be maintained for and which may result in a shorter or equally longer period of cover being more relevant.

 There is no set answer to this question, and will vary between individuals.
 Other than the guidance provided by the various professional bodies, a significant factor in determining the length of cover is the relevant limitation period fixed by law - the time limit within which any claimant must commence proceedings against a professional.